Niharikajakkula/Cryptosden/README.md

 # Cryptosden

-Cryptosden is a learning-focused, full-stack MERN application built to understand how cryptocurrency platforms are architected, including authentication, simulated trading, portfolio tracking, and community features.
+Cryptosden is a **learning-focused full-stack MERN application** built to understand how cryptocurrency platforms are structured internally.
+The project focuses on **backend API design, authentication, algorithmic data processing, and frontend–backend integration**, rather than production deployment.

+This repository represents my **hands-on exploration of full-stack development and open-source practices**.

 ---

 ## Project Scope & Disclaimer

-This project is created **for educational purposes only**.
+This project is created **strictly for educational purposes**.

-- It does **not** perform real cryptocurrency trading
+- No real cryptocurrency trading is performed
-- Wallets, balances, and transactions are **simulated**
+- Wallet balances, orders, and transactions are **simulated**
-- Security features are implemented to understand concepts, not for production use
+- Market data is fetched from public APIs (CoinGecko)
-- No real financial data or assets are involved
+- No real financial assets or personal data are involved

 ---

 ## Overview

-Cryptosden was built to explore real-world full-stack development workflows using the MERN stack.
-The focus of this project is on backend API design, authentication flows, role-based access, frontend integration, and overall system structure rather than UI polish or production deployment.
+The goal of Cryptosden was to move beyond tutorials and build a **complete system end-to-end**:

+- Designing REST APIs
+- Implementing authentication flows
+- Structuring database schemas
+- Applying basic mathematical logic to market data
+- Connecting frontend and backend in a real project

+The focus is on **understanding system design and data flow**, not UI polish or scale.

 ---

 ## Key Features

 - User authentication using JWT
-- Role-based access (User / Trader / Admin)
+- Role-based access control (User / Admin)
 - Simulated cryptocurrency wallets and transactions
-- Basic trading logic (market / limit style orders – simulated)
 - Portfolio overview and basic analytics
 - Community discussion posts and polls
-- Admin dashboard for moderation and user management
-- Periodic market data fetched from public APIs (CoinGecko)
+- Periodic market data fetching from CoinGecko

 ---

+## Algorithmic & Mathematical Components

+To better understand how cryptocurrency metrics are derived, I implemented **simple rule-based and mathematical scoring logic**.

+### Trust Score (Experimental)

+A custom scoring function that combines:
+- Market capitalization
+- 24h trading volume
+- Price volatility

+The intent was to learn how **multiple indicators can be normalized and combined** into a single metric for comparison.

+> This is an experimental learning implementation, not a financial recommendation system.

+---

+### Emotional Volatility Index (EVI)

+A basic metric designed to explore **market sentiment patterns** using:
+- Price change percentage
+- Volume-to-market-cap ratio

+This helped me understand:
+- Normalization
+- Threshold-based logic
+- Interpreting numerical signals from real-world data

+---

 ## Tech Stack

-**Frontend**
+### Frontend
 - React
 - JavaScript
 - Tailwind CSS
 - Axios

-**Backend**
+### Backend
 - Node.js
 - Express.js
-- MongoDB with Mongoose
+- MongoDB (Mongoose)
-- JWT-based authentication
+- JWT Authentication

 ---

 ## Project Structure

 cryptosden/
 ├── server/
 │ ├── routes/